Skip to content

 If you're on Spotify, use SpotchBot.
 It's good at its one job.
 If you play Apple Music, WolfWave is the SpotchBot-equivalent request flow plus the rest of the stream stack.

-Moobot and StreamElements run in the cloud.
-Viewers can request tracks, but the player is YouTube embedded in the dashboard.
+• Cloud chat bots.
+Moobot and StreamElements take song requests, but the player is YouTube embedded in a dashboard.
 They can't reach into Music.app on your Mac.
+WolfWave's !sr queues into the real player, so the audio your viewers requested is the audio you actually play.

 What Only WolfWave Does